-FLORIDA CONSUMER PROTECTION LAWYER
+FLORIDA TCPA AND CONSUMER PROTECTION LAWYER

 Mr. Petersen proudly represents consumers and small businesses in lawsuits against companies that place calls that violate the Telephone Consumer Protection Act of 1991 (“TCPA”).
 “Calls” consist not only of voice communications but also include SMS text messages and junk faxes.

 Many of Mr. Petersen’s clients incurred consumer debts and are being relentlessly pursued by debt collectors who are calling their cell phones.
 Many of his clients were being hounded by creditors or debt collectors who about accounts that were never their account and, often, the client did not even know the person who allegedly owed the debt.
 Some of these clients were probably victims of identity theft, many more were probably mistakenly targeted by sloppy use of “skip trace” data bases.

 Debt collectors who violate the TCPA or even the FDCPA are not excused from violating the law merely because the consumer may owe the debt — these debt collectors risk substantial judgments against them if they violate the TCPA.

 Mr. Petersen has extensive experience in representing consumers against debt collectors who violate the Fair Debt Collection Practices Act (“FDCPA”) in both individual and class action lawsuits.
 Mr. Petersen also has extensive experience in representing people who discharged their debts in bankruptcy but continue to receive telephone calls in violation of the TCPA and the discharge injunction issued by the Bankruptcy Court.
 This knowledge helps Mr. Petersen bring the full arsenal of weapons to the lawsuit on his clients’ behalf in order to maximize their recovery.

 Mr. Petersen has represented people in TCPA lawsuits for over a decade.